emhill/117-S15/src/morea/04.python/wod2.md

         * degrees_f: holds a temperature in degrees fahrenheit (86)
         * degrees_c: holds the temperature in degrees celsius.
 To convert fahrenheit to celsius, deduct 32 from the fahrenheit temperature and multiply by 5/9.
     1. Prints the values of both variables with a string description, such as: "F degrees fahrenheit = C degrees celsius", replacing F & C with the values of your variables.
 4. Run your python program: `python3 temp.py`.
-The grees celsius should be `30`
+The degrees celsius should be `30`.
 5. Once you're satisfied that your programs are working correctly, zip it for submission:
     - `cd ..`
     - `zip wod2_uLogin.zip wod2_uLogin/*`